johnathon-smith/telco_churn_project/README.md

 ##### Plan
 - [x] Create README.md with data dictionary, project and business goals, come up with initial hypotheses.
 - [x] Acquire data from the Codeup Database and create a function to automate this process.
 Save the function in an acquire.py file to import into the Final Report Notebook.
 - [x] Clean and prepare data for the first iteration through the pipeline, MVP preparation.
 Create a function to prepare data with encoding for modeling, and another function to prepare data without encoding for exploration.
-Store the functions in a prepare.py module, and prepare data in Final Report Notebook by importing and using the function.
+Store the functions in a prepare.py module, and prepare data in Final Report Notebook by importing and using the functions.
 - [x]  Clearly define at least two hypotheses, set an alpha, run the statistical tests needed, reject or fail to reject the Null Hypothesis, and document findings and takeaways.
 - [x] Establish a baseline accuracy and document well.
 - [x] Train at least three different classification models.